vishakha-ramani/inferno-autoscaler/docs/capacity-scaling-config.md

 ```

 **Key points:**
-- Entry keys (e.g., `granite-production`) can be any descriptive name
+- Entry keys (e.g., `granite-13b-production`) can be any descriptive name
 - Each override must include `model_id` and `namespace` fields
 - Only specified fields are overridden; others inherit from `default`
 - Multiple overrides can exist for different model/namespace combinations